shichao-an/notes/docs/lkd/ch3.md

 <u>Deliberately, the kernel runs the child process first.
 In the case of the child calling `exec()` immediately, this eliminates any copy-on-write overhead that would occur if the parent ran first and began writing to the address space.</u>

+#### `vfork()`

+The `vfork()` system call has the same effect as `fork()`, except that the page table entries of the parent process are not copied.
+The child executes as the sole thread in the parent’s address space, and the parent is blocked until the child either calls `exec()` or exits.
+The child is not allowed to write to the address space. [p33]

+Today, with copy-on-write and child-runs-first semantics, the only benefit to `vfork()` is not copying the parent page tables entries. [p33]

+The `vfork()` system call is implemented via a special flag to the `clone()` system call:

+1. In `copy_process()`, the `task_struct` member `vfork_done` is set to NULL.
+2. In `do_fork()`, if the special flag was given, `vfork_done` is pointed at a specific address.
+3. After the child is first run, the parent (instead of returning) waits for the child to signal it through the `vfork_done` pointer.
+4. In the `mm_release()` function, which is used when a task exits a memory address space, `vfork_done` is checked to see whether it is NULL.
+If it is not, the parent is signaled.
+5. Back in `do_fork()`, the parent wakes up and returns.

+If this all goes as planned, the child is now executing in a new address space, and the parent is again executing in its original address space.
+The overhead is lower, but the implementation is not pretty.